Parameter Efficient Fine-tuning via Explained Variance Adaptation: Incremental SVD convergence analysis

 \subsection{Excluding ignored tokens for SVD}

-For some datasets we notice that masking out tokens for the SVD computation which are ignored for the loss calculation during finetuning can be advantageous.
-This can however result in a significant reduction of the effective batch size for SVD if the number of completion tokens is small.
-An example where this is the case in our experiments are the common sense reasoning tasks which have long prompts but completion tokens are only one word per sample.
-This setting can lead to cases were SVD does not converge for lower batch sizes.
-We therefore do not mask out the prompt tokens for the common sense reasoning tasks, but apply masking for the math and coding tasks.
-For the multi-turn coding tasks (\cref{table:llms_coding}), we found masking to significantly improve the performance.
-In this setup we mask out all tokens except for the assistant tokens.
+For some datasets we notice that masking out tokens for the SVD computation which are ignored for the loss calculation during fine-tunine can be advantageous.
+However, this can result in a significant reduction of the effective batch size for SVD if the number of completion tokens is small.
+An example where this is the case in our experiments is the common-sense reasoning tasks which have long prompts, but completion tokens are only one word per sample.
+This setting can lead to cases where SVD does not converge for lower batch sizes.
+We therefore do not mask out the prompt tokens in our experiments.
+Another setting where masking ignored tokens can be advantageous is multi-turn conversation where the model is only trained on the assistant tokens.
+To achieve the results in \cref{table:llms_coding} we mask out user tokens together with the prompt for the SVD computation.